open-cogsci/osdoc/content/pages/manual/python/about.md

   A screencast that the demonstrates the basics of using Python inline script in OpenSesame.
 --%

-And see more Python video tutorials:

-- %link:tutorials/video%

 ### A single Python workspace